yihui/yihui.org/content/en/2021-10-19-unbalanced-delimiters.md

 slug: unbalanced-delimiters
 ---

-Life is like a box of Github issues.
+Life is like a box of GitHub issues.
 Hiroaki reported a bug ([#1621](https://github.com/yihui/knitr/issues/1621)) in **knitr** in 2018, which was finally fixed by Atsushi last month in his PR [#2047](https://github.com/yihui/knitr/pull/2047).

-> Two issues appeared on Github, and I---
+> Two issues appeared on GitHub, and I---
 > I merged the PR that looked obviously correct,
 > And that has made all the difference.